MvxaK/MvxaK/README.md

 # About Me:
-Hi there, my name is Amir and currently studying to become Java developer
+Hi there, my name is Amir - Java developer

 ## Socials: